Skip to main content

 Resolving ambiguity

-While using multiple types mocking usage of original might not be possible, because there are multiple super calls available for single method.
+While using multiple types mocking usage of original might not be possible, because there are multiple super calls available for single function.
 Instead of original use superOf<T> with supertype specified.

 val mock = mockMany<A, B> {